FuelLabs/fuel-specs/src/protocol/tx_validity.md

 return True
 ```

 If this check passes, the UTXO ID `(txID, outputIndex)` fields of each contract input is set to the UTXO ID of the respective contract.
-The `txPointer` of each input is also set to the TX pointer of the UTXO with ID `utxoID`.
+The `txPointer` or `messagePointer` of each input is also set to the TX pointer of the UTXO with ID `utxoID` or the message pointer of the base chain message.

 ### Sufficient Balance